ferromir/lidex/README.md

 ![Build and test](https://github.com/ferromir/lidex/actions/workflows/build-and-test.yml/badge.svg)

-Lidex is a lightweight durable execution library who allows you to write and execute workflows.
+Lidex is a lightweight durable execution library that allows you to write and execute workflows.

 ## Features

 ### Lightweight
-No addition services or required.
+No additional services are required.
 Your Node.js app can start workflows and also execute them.

 ### Scalable
 Scale horizontally by adding simply more instances of your service so you can process more workflows.

 ### Powered by MongoDB
 Workflow state is stored in MongoDB.
-If your application already uses MongoDB you don't even have to an additional database to your infrastructure.
+If your application already uses MongoDB you don't even have to add additional database infrastructure.

 ### Minimalistic
 It adds a minimal of features to implement a realiable durable execution solution.
 It implements start, step and sleep only.